-What is Brain Dominance?
+What is Neurological Dominance?

-Brain dominance is a term used to describe the way in which our preferred thinking style and personality is influenced by the physical attributes of our brains.
+Neurological dominance is a term used to describe the way in which our preferred thinking style and personality is influenced by the physical attributes of our brains.

-To explain how this works, let’s first consider what we mean by the term "dominance".
+To explain how this works, let’s first consider what we mean by the term 'dominance'.
 Most humans develop physical dominance wherever we have the option of developing a preference; for example, 90% of us prefer to use our right hand over our left for tasks such as writing, throwing or catching; we prefer to use one foot over the other when kicking a ball; we even have a dominant eye.

 You can find out which is your dominant eye by downloading and printing our free